 - Establish an Engaging Environment Using Target Language from the First Day of Class

 Set clear expectations and establish a classroom environment where students feel comfortable navigating this new world … Learn how to directly teach your students the language survival skills they need to journey into the target language world right away

 - Understand Why and How Comprehensible Input (CI) Works

 Experience firsthand how brain-based learning and second language acquisition theory support all the strategies and techniques presented in this seminar

 - Foster Fluency by Presenting Language in the Context of Story

 Stories and narratives provide meaningful contexts that can make language more comprehensible … When learners see and hear the language used in stories from the target culture, stories created for the classroom or nonfiction informational narratives, they see how the language works naturally in the real world

 - Teach the Target Culture in the Target Language

-- Lower the Affective Filter to Promote Optimal Language Acquisition in Your In-Person or Online Classroom
+- Lower the Affective Filter to Promote Optimal Language Acquisition in Your Classroom

 Learn a variety of strategies to increase the level of comfort and time both you and your students spend speaking the target language